mvysny/vaadin-on-kotlin/docs/nosql_rest_datasources.md

 Another example is the SQL database access via the `vok-orm`. vok-orm provides data loader for every entity which is able to load instances of that entity.
-VoK then provides convenience extension method on vok-orm `Dao` (the `Dao.dataProvider`) which takes the data loader and uses `DataLoaderAdapter` to convert it into `DataProvider`.
+VoK then provides convenience extension method on vok-orm `Dao` (the `Dao.dataProvider`) which takes the data loader and uses `DataLoaderAdapter` to convert it into `DataProvider` (it also provides the `sqlDataProvider()` function which works on arbitrary SQL SELECTs).

 ### Why Not Use DataProvider API Directly?